Zewo/Venice/README.md

 -----------

 _Select_ lets you wait on multiple channel operations.
-Combining goroutines and channels with select is an extremely powerful feature.
+Combining coroutines and channels with select is an extremely powerful feature.

 For our example we'll select across two channels.